 “And this big nation to our south?
 Are they weak by any chance?”

-“Ah, Nerrhavia.
+“Ah, Nerrhavia’s Fallen.
 Um…no. No, they are not weak.
 But their ruler isn’t prone to war—she didn’t even send any forces against us with the coalition army.
 Queen Yisame.
 Is she still in charge?
 Ah, yes.
 She is.
 She’s rather careful as rulers go, I suppose, or she doesn’t hate me as much as some nations.
 But she would be a dangerous enemy.
 You see, all this land was formerly smaller kingdoms and states of String People.
-But it unified oh, six hundred years back?
+But it unified oh, six thousand years back?
 Into a powerful empire that ruled for thousands of years then was overthrown.
 Into the Kingdom of Nerrhavia’s Fall that we now know today.
 One of the largest and most powerful nations of Chandrar, but you could say its finest hours have passed.”

 “Why’s it called that?”